A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Evaluation

 \subsection{Novelty Accommodation}

-Novelty accommodation in HYDRA was evaluated in experiments designed using the problem setup introduced in the earlier sections.
-For each domain, we selected a few novelty instantiations that we expect the repair method to accommodate for.
+Novelty accommodation in HYDRA was evaluated in experiments designed using the single persistent novelty setup introduced in Section \ref{sec:problem}.
+For each domain, we selected a few novelty instantiations that we expect the adaptation method to detect and accommodate.
 We ran individual experiments for each selected novelty in every domain.
 The experiments were set up as follows.
 Each trial starts with non-novel episodes, and novelty is introduced after the first $k$ episodes and persists until episode $N$ at which point the trial ends.
 The novelty persists until the end of the trial.
 After a trial ends, the agent and the environment is reset to default and the next trial commences.
-Each experiment was run for $T$ trials and the results below report average performance.
+Each experiment was run for $L$ trials and the results below report average performance.